-- Immediately through the chain of command; - Contacting the PREA Office via phone or email; or - Fraud, Waste and Abuse or Misconduct Hotline at (number provided).
+- · Immediately through the chain of command; - · Contacting the PREA Office via phone or email; or - Fraud, Waste and Abuse or Misconduct Hotline at (number provided).

 The Auditor conducted formal interviews with randomly chosen staff.
 Each staff member was asked if he/she is required to accept any and all reports of sexual abuse, sexual harassment, retaliation and staff neglect.
 Staff informed the Auditor they are required to accept such reports.
 Staff stated they are required to report allegations immediately to the Officer-in-Charge and include the information on a written Incident Report.
 Each staff member was asked how they would privately report an allegation.
-The Auditor was informed staff would report privately to their supervisor or the next highest person in the chain of command, use the hotline number, report to the PREA Compliance Manager or call local law enforcement.
+The Auditor was informed staff would report privately through the agency website or use the hotline number.

 The Auditor conducted formal interviews with randomly chosen and specifically targeted offenders.
 Offenders were asked to explain how they would report an allegation of sexual abuse, sexual harassment, retaliation, or staff neglect.
-Most offenders informed the Auditor they would call the hotline number.
-Offenders understand the available reporting avenues and are aware of the hotline, anonymous reporting and third-party reporting.
+Most offenders informed the Auditor they would report the allegation directly to a staff member.
+Offenders stated they can call the hotline number and are aware of anonymous and third-party reporting.
 Each offender understands they can make an allegation through the formal grievance mechanism.
+Most offenders stated they have confidence in staff to verbally report the allegation.

-The Auditor conducted formal interviews with contractors.
-The Auditor asked if contractors are required to report any knowledge, suspicion or information regarding an act of sexual abuse or sexual harassment.
-Each contractor informed the Auditor they are required to immediately report such.
-When asked if they are required to document the information, contractors informed the Auditor they would be required to write a report.
+The Auditor conducted formal interviews with a facility contractor.
+The Auditor asked if the contractor is required to report any knowledge, suspicion or information regarding an act of sexual abuse or sexual harassment.
+The contractor informed the Auditor she is required to immediately report such.
+When asked if she is required to document the information the contractor informed the Auditor she is required to write a report.

-The Auditor reviewed investigative reports from the previous 12 months.
+The Auditor reviewed all investigative reports from the previous 12 months.
 The reports reveal staff are documenting allegations on an Incident Report and Statement by Witness forms.
 The facility received two allegations of sexual abuse and two allegations of sexual harassment in the previous 12 months.
 The Auditor observed evidence allegations were submitted by a grievance and verbally reported to a staff member.
 Investigative records include the written statements of the staff members who received the allegations.
 Records reveal staff verbally informed their supervisor and supervisors notified an investigator.